Pet Duck Craze

 - Khaki Campbell Pros – prolific layer of duck eggs, smaller medium weight duck

 - Khaki Campbell Cons – can be “flighty” or less calm, not as great with children

 Swedish Ducks are most commonly found in Blue and Black varieties and have become one of the more popular backyard duck breeds as they are becoming more available.
 Similar in demeanor to the Pekin Duck, they Swedish is a large bread with a unique “bibbed” plumage pattern.
 A good layer of eggs, Swedish made an excellent addition to the backyard flock.

 Where do I find Pet Ducks?

 If you’re looking for pet ducks, it shouldn’t be too tough to find some of these more common and popular breeds at your local farm supply or feed store.
 Some of the more uncommon breeds like Cayuga, Buff, and Swedish can be found online.
 They will be shipped directly to your local post office!
-Check out eFowl to see what our partner hatcheries have available to ship in the next few weeks!
+Check out Cackle Hatchery to see what our partner hatcheries have available to ship in the next few weeks!

 UPDATE on 06/19/17: I wrote this blog post in 2009, and it has been the most popular post on eFowl (by far) over the years.
 We no longer facilitate poultry transactions directly, but rather direct you to the best hatcheries and farms to find the breeds and genetics you are looking for.
 You can find prices and availability by clicking on the names of the ducks.
 What would your top 4 pet duck breeds be?
 Let us know in the comments!